Dangers of black henna

 This means that if you come into contact with PPD again in the future, even years later, you can have a very serious allergic reaction.
 Allergic reactions can get worse over time, and you might not even realise you have become sensitised.

-"If you have had a reaction to a black henna temporary tattoo, it is quite likely you have become allergic to PPD, and you should be extremely careful before colouring your hair," advises Dr Flower.
+"If you've had a reaction to a black henna temporary tattoo, it's quite likely you have become allergic to PPD, and you should be extremely careful before colouring your hair," advises Dr Flower.

-"Even if you have not had a reaction to such a tattoo, you will not know if you have been sensitised to PPD, so you could react the next time you encounter it – for example, in hair colourant.
+"Even if you've not had a reaction to such a tattoo, you will not know if you've been sensitised to PPD, so you could react the next time you encounter it – for example, in hair colourant.

 "You must follow the hair dye instructions carefully, particularly regarding the Allergy Alert Test."

 "The patch test will help determine whether the reaction was due to PPD and therefore whether you should avoid hair dye.
-It is unlikely you will be able to use permanent hair dye again after reacting to black henna."
+It's unlikely you'll be able to use permanent hair dye again after reacting to black henna."

 If you know you have become sensitised to PPD, do not use any hair dye containing PPD, or similar dyes such as p-toluenediamine (PTD).